boogie-org/symbooglix/README.md

 If using Windows
 ----------------

-- NUnit 2.6.3.
-You should install the "NUnit Test Adapter" in Visual Studio so you can run the unit tests.
+- You should install the "NUnit Test Adapter" in Visual Studio so you can run the unit tests.

 Getting started
 ===============